Code-Institute-Submissions/project2-stream2/README.md

 To view this website locally you have to download the entire repository on your machine, install all the necesary dependencies listed in the requirements.txt file, and run the dashboard.py file.

 ### Media and Icons
-The project does not use any icon pack nor media file appart of the logo which was created by me.
+The project does not use any icon pack nor media files with exception of the logo which was designed by the author of this repository.

 Logo Dashboard US births 2000 - 2014: (https://github.com/saigonro/project2-stream2/blob/master/static/images/logo-dash.png)